angular/in-memory-web-api/README.md

-# Angular 2 in-memory-web-api
+# Angular in-memory-web-api

 >**UPDATE NOTICE**
 >
->This is the last of the npm packages under the name `angular2-in-memory-web-api`.
-The new package name is (or soon will be) `angular-in-memory-web-api`.
-All versions after 0.0.21 are (or soon will be) shipped under this new name.
+>As of v.0.1.0, the npm package was renamed from `angular2-in-memory-web-api` to its current name, `angular-in-memory-web-api`.
+All versions after 0.0.21 are shipped under this name.
-**Be sure to update your `package.json` and import statements accordingly**.
+**Be sure to update your `package.json` and import statements**.

 An in-memory web api for Angular demos and tests.